Images of Folliculitis (7)

 - Wear loose-fitting clothes.

 Folliculitis is usually fairly easy to diagnose.
-Your child’s physician may perform a bacterial culture to determine the type of bacteria causing the folliculitis.
+Your child’s medical professional may perform a bacterial culture and may recommend:

-- Topical antibiotic lotion or gel such as erythromycin or clindamycin
+- Topical antibiotic lotion or gel such as clindamycin (eg, Cleocin T).

-- Oral antibiotic pills or syrups such as cephalexin or erythromycin
+- Oral antibiotic pills or syrups such as cephalexin (eg, Keflex), dicloxacillin (eg, Vibramycin, Monodox), trimethoprim-sulfamethoxazole (eg, Bactrim), or clindamycin (eg, Cleocin).

-If your child’s doctor prescribes antibiotics, be sure the child takes the full course of treatment.
+If your child’s medical professional prescribes antibiotics, be sure they take the full course of treatment.

-See your child’s doctor or a dermatologist if self-care measures do not heal the condition within 2 or 3 days, if symptoms keep coming back, or if the infection spreads to larger areas or appears somewhere else on the body.
+See your child’s pediatrician, dermatologist, or another medical professional if self-care measures do not heal the condition within 2 or 3 days, if symptoms keep coming back, or if the infection spreads to larger areas or appears somewhere else on the body.

-Tell your child’s doctor about any recent exposure to hot tubs, spas, or swimming pools, because a less common form of folliculitis may be caused by bacteria living in (contaminating) these water sources.
+Tell your child’s medical professional about any recent exposure to hot tubs, spas, and swimming pools because a less common form of folliculitis may be caused by bacteria living in these water sources.

-If your child is currently being treated for a skin infection that has not improved after 2-3 days of antibiotics, return to the child’s doctor.
+If your child is currently being treated for a skin infection that has not improved after 2-3 days of antibiotics, return to the medical professional.